cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

-# Focused Marketing using Amazon Sales
+# Focused Marketing with Amazon Sales

 ### <u>Research Question:</u>
 - How can I accurately forecast sales for various products and timeframes to optimize inventory levels and identify key drivers of sales across different product categories?